EwanYun/EwanYun/README.md

-Developer.
+Developing.
 Building projects that interest me, mostly for personal use and the people around me.

-Currently learning C and tightening my fundamentals across the stack.
+Currently learning C and working on fundamentals

 ---